liebman/AnalogClock/README.md

 * Stay Awake - when set true the ESP8266 will not use deep sleep and will run a small web servers allowing various operations to be performed with an http interface.
 * Tick Pulse - this is the duration in milliseconds of the “tick”.
 * Tick Duty Cycle - the percentage of time that the tick is on using PWM
+* Adjust Start Pulse - this uis the duration in milliseconds of the initial pulse of an adjustment
 * Adjust Pulse - this is the duration in milliseconds of the “tick” used to advance the clock rapidly.
 * Adjust Duty Cycle - the percentage of time that the tick is on using PWM
 * Adjust Delay - this is the delay in milliseconds between “ticks” when advancing the clock rapidly.